Office of Climate Change, Sustainability and Resiliency Staff

-Matthew Gonser joined the City and County of Honolulu's Office of Climate Change, Sustainability and Resiliency in October 2017.
-His position focuses generally on coastal and water issues.
-Matthew previously served as an extension agent with the Univeristy of Hawai'i Sea Grant College Program, where efforts were focused on community planning and design, natural hazards and climate change mitigation, climate change adaptation, and stormwater management.
-He holds one of two Directors-at-Large positions with the Hawai‘i Chapter of the American Planning Association, is a member of the American Institute of Certified Planners (AICP), and is a Certified Floodplain Manager (CFM).
-Matthew has also served as the Vice Chair of the McCully-Mo‘ili‘ili Neighborhood Board and is currently the Treasurer.
+Matthew Gonser joined the City and County of Honolulu’s Office of Climate Change, Sustainability and Resiliency in October 2017.
+His position focuses on coastal and water issues generally, with attention to community planning and design, natural hazards mitigation, sea level rise and climate change adaptation, and green infrastructure and stormwater management.
+Matthew also manages the Office’s development of a Resilience Strategy through the City’s award from the Rockefeller Foundation’s 100 Resilient Cities Program.
+Matthew previously served as the Community Planning and Design Extension Agent with the University of Hawai‘i Sea Grant College Program.
+He holds one of two Directors-at-Large positions with the Hawai‘i Chapter of the American Planning Association, is a member of the American Institute of Certified Planners (AICP), and is a Certified Floodplain Manager (CFM), as administered by the Association of State Floodplain Managers (ASFPM).
+Matthew has also served as the Vice Chair of the McCully-Mō‘ili‘ili Neighborhood Board and is currently the Treasurer.
 He also serves as an advisory council member for the state Department of Land and Natural Resources Kaulunani Urban and Community Forestry Program.
-Matthew earned a BS in Natural Resources Ecology and Management from Cornell University, and holds a masters in both Regional Planning and Landscape Architecture, respectively, also from Cornell.
+Matthew earned a BS in Natural Resources Ecology and Management from Cornell University, and holds masters in both Regional Planning and Landscape Architecture, respectively, also from Cornell.

 office manager and outreach specialist